 This is Swedish parkland golf at its very best, incorporating a little of everything – clever elevation changes, judicious use of water hazards, wide, open fairways and plenty of trees – in an out-and-back design from accomplished architect Peter Nordwall.

 The club decided to close the course in 2016, bringing in architect Christian Lundin from reGOLF and David Nelson from contractor Nelson & Vecchio to rebuild the layout.
-Their brief was to make the course more playable for everyone, using fescue grasses to encourage the ground game wherever possible, and this new track is due to open in the Spring of 2019.
+Their brief was to make the course more playable for everyone, using fescue grasses to encourage the ground game wherever possible, and the refashioned track reopened in the summer of 2018.